Cattle shelter guidelines

 Section 9 of the Prevention of Cruelty to Animals Act 1986 defines cruelty offences and requires that proper and sufficient shelter is provided for animals.

 Healthy cattle can tolerate a wide range of temperatures if they are acclimatised and have adequate feed and water.
-However, shelter can improve the welfare of the animal and reduce production losses.
-Animals without shelter need to put more energy into normal functioning and less into production.
+Good shelter can improve the welfare of the animal and reduce production losses.
+Cattle without shelter need to put more energy into normal functioning and less into production.

 Cattle lose heat primarily by respiration (from moist tissues in the respiratory system) as well as through transference of heat into the air and by evaporation of water from sweat.

-If no trees are available, cattle will camp next to water such as dams or creeks during the day and feed at night.
-It has been demonstrated that cattle prefer shade over water in hot conditions and will spend more time resting and less time chewing their cud as ambient temperature increases.
+It has been shown that cattle prefer shade over water in hot conditions and will spend more time resting and less time chewing their cud as the ambient temperature increases.